Akane no Mai: Plot summary

 In the present, Delos security teams resecure the control center, which is filled with dead bodies of other Delos security teams.

 In flashbacks, Dolores, Teddy and the Horde return to Sweetwater to secure the locomotive normally used by guests to enter the park; Dolores intends to use it to reach the Mesa and locate Peter.
 Dolores recalls a memory of how her father dealt with an infection among their cattle herd by slaughtering the weak rather than caring for them.
 Teddy, still unsure of Dolores' plans, admits he will always follow her.
 She tells him that she has been struggling with Teddy's nature since witnessing him sparing Craddock, but he has proven that he is a decent person.
 Seeing his decency as a liability in the fight to come, she changes the parameters of his personality against his will after they have sex at Mariposa.

 At the edge of the park, Maeve's party is captured by the ronin Musashi and outlaw Hanaryo, and escorted into Shōgunworld.
 Lee warns her that Shōgunworld was designed to be more extreme than Westworld.
 They are taken to a nearby village where Maeve and Hector realize that many of the hosts in Shōgunworld are their doppelgängers fulfilling similar roles to themselves, a shortcut used by Lee in crafting the narratives.
-The geisha Akane—Maeve's dopplegänger—kills an emissary from a local shōgun when he demands she turn over her dancer Sakura.
+The geisha Akane—Maeve's doppelgänger—kills an emissary from a local shōgun when he demands she turn over her dancer Sakura.
 Maeve convinces Akane to bring Sakura and escape with them into the underground network.
 That night, the shōgun sends ninjas to attack.
 When the shōgun's samurai arrive, Hector, Armistice and Musashi stay behind to distract them and are captured, while Maeve and the others flee.
 Instead of escaping, Maeve decides to rescue Sakura from the shōgun.

 They infiltrate the shōgun's camp and find the shōgun host leaking cortical fluid, making him unpredictable and dangerous.
 The shōgun forces Akane to dance with Sakura that night in exchange for returning her.
 Before the dance, the shōgun kills Sakura—whom Maeve deduces to be Akane's daughter—and in revenge, Akane kills the shōgun with a concealed dagger.
 Maeve uses her newfound power to turn the shōgun's daimyōs on each other, and prepares her group as the rest of the shōgun's army rush in.